-An oral contract of tenancy is as good as a written contract of tenancy with regard to the general rights and obligations of a tenant.
-However, a written agreement is still preferable to an oral one because it clarifies matters for both parties.
+An oral contract of tenancy can be as good as a written contract of tenancy with regard to the general rights and obligations of a tenant, but for students this isn't a preferred method.
+However, a written agreement is still preferable to an oral one because it clarifies and protects matters for both parties.

-CHECK THE CONTRACT HAS EVERYTHING IT NEEDS
+CHECK THE CONTRACT HAS EVERYTHING IT NEEDS:

-- Name and address and contact number(s) of landlord/Agent and of the tenants. - Address of the property make sure this matches the address of the house/apartment you looked at. - When the contract starts, and when it will end (if a fixed term contract). - Reasons why the contract may end. - The amount of deposit and amount of rent payable, when payable, how it is to be paid. - Tenant obligations and landlord obligations. - Any work that will be completed prior to tenant moving in.
+- Name and address and contact number(s) of landlord /agent and of the tenants. - Address of the property make sure this matches the address of the house/apartment you looked at. - When the contract starts, and when it will end (if a fixed term contract). - Reasons why the contract may end. - The amount of deposit and amount of rent payable, when payable, how it is to be paid. - Tenant obligations and landlord obligations. - Any work that will be completed prior to tenant moving in.